-We offer a high quality classical education for children of all ages, from preschool through high school.
+We offer a high quality classical education for children of all ages, from kindergarten through high school.
 We are grounded in the time-tested classical approach to education.
 Students naturally progress through four stages of education:

 Grammar (Grades Three-Six): Building a foundation of knowledge in classic literature, math, grammar, history, the Bible and more.